godbout/kindaVim.docs/README.md

 # Why kindaVim

-Vim moves anywhere?
+Because Vim moves anywhere?
 That's fucking cool.
-Also kV makes using the keyboard more consistent on the whole macOS, where sometimes CTRL-P/CTRL-N works to go up/down lists, and sometimes it doesn't.
+And also kV makes using the keyboard more consistent on the whole macOS, where sometimes CTRL-P/CTRL-N go up/down lists, but sometimes it doesn't.
-Very annoying.
+Thanks Apple.

 # License